ENGL 105-01 10213 |

 Details

 This introductory English course covers lesbian, gay, bisexual, transgender, queer and Two Spirit literature in America.
 We will examine how American culture and politics have shaped and been shaped by LGBTQ2S+ writing and art.
 We will look at historical texts that helped to create queer and trans identities in America and appreciate intersections of race, ethnicity, and class as we move into current work.
 And we'll explore what it means to queer a text, a life and a culture.
-Requirements include written responses to reading, two 5-7 page essays and a final project with a live presentation.
+Requirements include written responses to reading, a journal, a creative project, and a 5-7 page essay.
 Authors we’ll read include: Charles Brockden Brown, Jewelle Gomez, James Baldwin, Audre Lorde, Qwo-Li Driskill, Gloria Anzaldúa, Allison Bechdel, Charlie Jane Anders, Malinda Lo, Kai Cheng Thom, Tommy Pico, and Junauda Petrus.

 General Education Requirements: